 The ChromeBook is fine for researching online, handling mail and social media.

 On one level the ChromeBook makes a good writing tool.
-The Google Docs software gets out the way and works better on ChromeBook than I’ve ever seen on another computer.
+The Google Docs software gets out the way and works better on ChromeBook than on other computers.

-I found the computer’s low resolution tiring on the eyes.
+A Chromebook's low resolution can be tiring on the eyes.
 The keyboard is acceptable, not great.
 The Acer C720 touchpad is finicky and doesn’t work as expected.
 Sometimes it almost doesn’t work at all.

 Some anticipated problems turn out not be much trouble.
 While you might think you have to be connected to the internet and Google’s cloud for the Chromebook to be much use, it’s possible to use Google Docs and Gmail offline.
 They work better when you’re connected.